iPhone 13 Pro to have max storage ever of 1TB: Report

-San Francisco, Sep 13 (IANS) Tech giant Apple is set to launch the iPhone 13 series on September 14 and now ahead of the official announcement, reputable analyst Ming-Chi Kuo has revealed the expected storage capacities for the iPhone 13 lineup.
+San Francisco: Tech giant Apple is set to launch the iPhone 13 series on September 14 and now ahead of the official announcement, reputable analyst Ming-Chi Kuo has revealed the expected storage capacities for the iPhone 13 lineup.

 According to Kuo, the iPhone 13 lineup will start with 128GB of storage, with no 64GB option for any models.
 The iPhone 13 Pro and iPhone 13 Pro Max will be available with up to 1TB of storage, which would be the largest capacity ever offered for an iPhone, reports MacRumors.